 6.Take time regularly (even 20 minutes per week help) to look in the rear view mirror and reflect.
 It is the hallmark of a strong leader to reflect and develop their alignment with their most important values.

 Know your core and be aware of your impact.
-This maximizes your leadership influence.
+This maximises your leadership influence.